sandhya-k/On-boarding-and-Off-boarding-guide/results.md

 Some of the respondents who said they did have documentation on their teams said they had issues with bad documentation, meaning people didn't put in full effort or really complete the documentation.
 This is why iteration is really important.
 Once you have some documentation written (you can even take the checklist I've provided and make your own), you should ask others to read it and ask questions and comment on it.
 Then you go back to those comments, answer them and continue writing documentation.
 Another key point to remember is jargon while writing documentation: stop using it!
 Make sure you include an explanation of what a term may mean so the next person doesn't have to look up the acronym or jargon that you wrote in the notes.

-For more on how to build a culture of documentation, Vox has put together a great guide on [this] (https://storytelling.voxmedia.com/2016/7/29/12299564/on-building-a-culture-of-documentation).
+For more on how to build a culture of documentation, Vox has put together a great guide on [this](https://storytelling.voxmedia.com/2016/7/29/12299564/on-building-a-culture-of-documentation).

 **Takeaway:** Just start writing documentation.